A.O. Smith's 140th anniversary.

 Extending its reach in the oil field, the company acquires Sawyer Electric of Los Angeles, California, a manufacturer of electric motors.
 One of their products was a pump motor that could be used in oil well applications.

-This A.O.
-Smith giant would bend an 8' section of glass-lined pipe to demonstrate it's ability to flex without cracking.
 A.O.
 Smith patents the glass-lined water heater.
 This concept quickly became the standard of the industry, making hot water an affordable convenience for homeowners.
 The company began mass-producing residential water heaters three years later, but shifted all production to war-time use during World War II.

 The end of Prohibition provided an opportunity to apply our new technology to a revitalized brewing industry.
 Capitalizing on research in the process of fusing glass to steel, the company introduces the first large, single-piece glass-lined brewery tank.
 Over the next 32 years, A.O.
 Smith made more than 11,000 glass-lined tanks.